Jords001/SpacemanReflection/readme.md

 Monday 5th September

 This is the documentation for the game I started developing on the Godot engine consisting of Gd script.
+I've tried to cover as many problems as I've had, and update this list.
+However when things go without any problem I've added quite a few features, and some may go amiss here.

 The first problem I encountered when I was creating the game was that the guide I was following used a method that kept breaking to calculate gravity.
 It would become exponential.
 The following is the code that was problematic.